top of page

 Karen Gregory

 2. Hold this employee (and every employee) accountable to organizational standards.
 After you have done your research on Gen Y/Millennium’s do some research on your own generation.
 Notice the differences in the two generations.
 This is most likely the root cause of your struggles.
 You operate completely differently!
-Be cautious of holding this Gen Y/Millennium to your standards.
+Be cautious of holding this Millennial (Gen Y) to your standards.
 Hold them to organizational standards.
 When you do not educate your employees to the standards they should be meeting and then hold them to that standard they will continue doing what they have always done, and can we really blame them?
 Not holding your employees accountable to set standards is a failure of your leadership.
 The only way to change the behavior of any employee is to hold them accountable.
 Make them aware of the expectation and what they need to do to meet the expectation, set goals, build in a disciplinary process should expectations not be met and follow through!

 Comments